b-gibbs/the_gyre/_coursework/Linear_Regression.md

       <h1 id="Part-2:-Exploratory-Data-Analysis-for-Linear-Relationships">Part 2: Exploratory Data Analysis for Linear Relationships
         <a class="anchor-link" href="#Part-2:-Exploratory-Data-Analysis-for-Linear-Relationships">&#182;</a>
       </h1>
-      <p>The <a href="https://archive.ics.uci.edu/ml/datasets/Housing">Boston Housing data set</a> contains information about the housing values in suburbs of Boston.
+      <p>The <a href="https://archive.ics.uci.edu/ml/datasets/Housing" target="_blank">Boston Housing data set</a> contains information about the housing values in suburbs of Boston.
 This dataset was originally taken from the StatLib library which is maintained at Carnegie Mellon University and is now available on the UCI Machine Learning Repository.</p>
       <h2 id="Load-the-Boston-Housing-data-set-from-sklearn">Load the Boston Housing data set from <code>sklearn</code> <a class="anchor-link" href="#Load-the-Boston-Housing-data-set-from-sklearn">&#182;</a>
       </h2>
       <hr>
-      <p>This data set is available in the <href="http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston">sklearn</a> python module which is how we will access it today.</p>
+      <p>This data set is available in the <href="http://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_boston.html#sklearn.datasets.load_boston" target="_blank">sklearn</a> python module which is how we will access it today.</p>
     </div>
   </div>
 </div>